TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 To save a DataFrame, that is dataSet of row objects, into GemFire, use the following API which is available as an implicit definition.
 The rows of the dataframes are converted into PDX instances for storage in the GemFire's region.

 In the following example, it is assumed that there is a column "id1" present in the dataframe's schema.
 To specify the PDX Identity Fields for the PDX Type, use the option as ("pdx.identity.fields", "Col1, Col2, Col3") to specify one or more columns to be used as PDX Identity fields.
-SnappyData recommends to define the identity fields for performance during comparison of PDX Instances.
+TIBCO ComputeDB recommends to define the identity fields for performance during comparison of PDX Instances.

 ```
 import io.snappydata.spark.gemfire.connector._